Firoza Begum (singer)

 Firoza Begum (ফিরোজা বেগম; 28 July 1930 – 9 September 2014) was a Bangladeshi Nazrul Geeti singer.
-She was awarded the Independence Day Award in 1979 by the Government of Bangladesh.
+She was awarded the Independence Day Award in 1979 by the government of Bangladesh.

 Early life and career

 Firoza Begum was born in Gopalganj District on 28 July 1930 to the zamindar family of Ratail Ghonaparha.
-Her parents were Mohammad Ismail and Begum Kowkabunnesa.
+Her parents were Khan Bahadur Mohammad Ismail of Faridpur, and Begum Kowkabunnesa.
 She became drawn to music in her childhood.
 She started her career in 1940s.

 Firoza Begum first sang in All India Radio while studying in sixth grade.
 She met the national poet Kazi Nazrul Islam at the age of 10.
-She became a student of him.
-In 1942, she recorded her first Islamic song by the gramophone record company HMV in 78 rpm disk format.
+She became a student of his.
+In 1942, she recorded her first Islamic song by the gramophone record company His Master's Voice in 78 rpm disk format.
 Since then, 12 LP, 4 EP, 6 CD and more than 20 audio cassette records have been released.
 She lived in Kolkata from 1954 until she moved to Dhaka in 1967.

 Personal life

-In 1956, Firoza Begum was married to Kamal Dasgupta (who converted to Islam before the marriage and took the name Kamal Uddin Ahmed), a singer, composer, and lyricist.
+On 28 March 1956, Feroza Begum married Kamal Dasgupta (who converted to Islam before the marriage and took the name Kamal Uddin Ahmed), a singer, composer, and lyricist.
 Kamal died on 20 July 1974.
-Two of their three sons, Hamin Ahmed and Shafin Ahmed are musicians.
-They are currently members of the rock band Miles.
+Two of their three sons, Hamin Ahmed and late Shafin Ahmed are musicians.
+They are members of the rock band Miles.